hieunc229/copilot-clone/README.md

 ## 1. Install extension from the marketplace

+### System Requirements

+The Maverick model runs in a docker container.
+This means in order for the extension to run properly, **Docker must be installed and running**.
+You can install [docker here](https://docs.docker.com/get-docker/).

-You can search for "Maverick" on the VSCode Extension Marketplace, or use [this link](https://marketplace.visualstudio.com/items?itemName=YurtsAI.maverick) to install. **Note that Maverick has only been tested/bundled to work with MacOS Intel/M1.** Have questions?
+After Docker is installed and running, you can search for "Maverick" on the VSCode Extension Marketplace, or use [this link](https://marketplace.visualstudio.com/items?itemName=YurtsAI.maverick) to install.
+Have questions?
 [Join our Discord server](https://discord.gg/qgUprRUX)

 ## 2. How to use